berina-spirjan1/Tv-shows-app/README.md

 <p>One activity represents one screen with a user interface, performs actions and displays the result on the screen.
 In the Popcornflix application, we have two activities: <b>EnterActivity</b>, which is linked to the layout <b>activity_enter</b>, with the help of which we create a splash screen.
 The appearance of this screen is shown in the first photo below this text.
 The second activity we use is <b>MainActivity</b>, which has <b>layout_main</b>, and this activity is associated with a <b>navigation graph</b> consisting of two fragments: <b>ListFragment</b> and <b>SingleItemCategory</b>.</p>
 <img src="https://github.com/berina-spirjan1/Tv-shows-app/blob/main/images/image2.jpg" alt="Image of application icon"  width="250" height="500" ALIGN=”center” >
  <br><hr>

+## Fragments

+<p>Fragments are components similar to activities, in the sense that they represent a part of the user interface, ie the entry point for interactions with the user.
+An activity can be made up of more fragments.
+The advantage of the fragment is that it encapsulates the functionality so that it can be easily used in other activities or applications.</p>